usdoj-crt/beta-ada/_pages/infoline.md

 ---

-Accessibility specialists are available to answer questions from individuals, businesses, and state or local governments.
+Accessibility specialists are available to answer questions from individuals, businesses, and state/local governments.
 All calls are confidential.

-## When We are Open
+## When We Are Open

 - Monday, Tuesday, Wednesday, Friday: 9:30 a.m. to 12:00 p.m. and 3:00-5:00 p.m.
 - Thursday: 2:30 p.m. to 5:00 p.m.